dosreislab/dosreislab.github.io/people.md

 Gabriela is a postdoctoral researcher visiting the lab between January 2019 and January 2020.
 She is currently working on phylogenetic identification of prokaryotes from core samples of the ocean floor under the Amazon River discharge plume.

+---
+---

 # Past Members

+# Iván Ezquerra Romano (2018), PhD student

+Iván did his PhD rotation (BBSRC LIDo) in the lab, using the multi-species coalescent to date divergences among human populations.

-# Hasmita Patel, MSc student
+# Hasmita Patel (2018), MSc student

 Hasmita did her MSc Bioinformatics project at the dos Reis lab on analysis of human populations under the Bayesian multi-species coalescent model.

-_Updated 3rd January 2019._
+_Updated 19th July 2019._